openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. **Record of Notice and Consent**: Holders must be able to track the Notices provided and consents given and should be able to withdraw that consent at any time

-    1. Enable Wallet privacy preserving supporting functions: The act of providing consent by the holder should not compromise privacy
+    1. **Enable Wallet privacy preserving supporting functions**: The act of providing consent by the holder should not compromise privacy

 ## Pillar 2: Security